Reading (legislature): Third reading

 A third reading is the stage of a legislative process in which a bill is read with all amendments and given final approval by a legislative body.

 In legislatures whose procedures are based on those of the Westminster system, the third reading occurs after the bill has been amended by committee and considered for amendment at report stage (or, in Israel's case, second reading).

 In most bicameral legislatures, a bill must separately pass the third reading in both chambers.
 Once that happens, it is sent on for promulgation, such as royal assent in the Westminster system or signing by the president or governor in the U.S. model.

 In some bicameral legislatures, such as the Parliament of Poland or of the Czech Republic, a bill must pass three readings in the lower house, but only one reading in the upper house, at which the bill may be passed unchanged, amended, or rejected; and if the bill is not passed unchanged by the upper house, it is returned to the lower house, which may impose its original version by a supermajority, and is sent to promulgation after passing both chambers.
 This "imperfect" procedure requires that all bills must be introduced to the lower house, although this may be mitigated by giving the upper house the right to submit bills to the lower.

 In a unicameral legislature, after passing the third reading in the sole chamber, the bill goes on directly for promulgation.

+Hong Kong

+In the Legislative Council of Hong Kong, after a bill has passed the second reading, the council will then sit as a "Committee of the whole Council", during which the Committee will further examine the clauses of the bill and make relevant amendments.
+After the bill has passed through the committee it is reported back to the council for it to vote on for the third reading.
+The resumption of the second reading debate and the third reading usually take place at the same council meeting.

+The bill becomes an ordinance enacted by the Legislative Council upon the passage of the three readings.
+The ordinance will then take effect upon assent given by the Chief Executive and publication in the gazette.
+Acts are published in the Legal Supplement No. 1 of the gazette.
+If the ordinance or sections of the ordinance does not immediately take place, its commencement date will be published in Legal Supplement No. 2 of the gazette.